Choreography Pre-Workshop Assignments

 - Personal Choreography Homework

-- Completed personal choreography (see below) typed and committed to memory.
+- For students approved to prepare a choreography in advance (including L4 Testers): Completed personal choreography (see below) typed and committed to memory.
 All participants must film their choreography segments and submit a link to their videos to the Certification Coordinator by Jan.
 10th.
 See instructions further below.

 - Additional Homework